When Should I Take The MCAT? A Guide To Scheduling Your Exam

 Taking the MCAT during the spring or summer allows you to study for the MCAT without worrying about the rest of your classes, but keep in mind that it might be more difficult to find testing dates during this time.
 Testing centers fill up fast.
 You decide when you’re ready to take the MCAT, but don’t procrastinate.

-You have plenty of opportunities to take the MCAT in the event that you don’t meet your target score.
+You have plenty of opportunities to take the MCAT if you don’t meet your target score.
 In one year, you can take the exam three times.
 You can take the MCAT four times in a consecutive two-year period.

 You can only take the MCAT a total of seven times in your lifetime, so make sure when you finally commit to an exam date that you’re fully prepared.